iamrajiv/Nth-Fibonacci/README.md

 This is a My First Repository written in C Programming Language.

-Aim of this Program is to display Fibonacci Series upto the given input Number using Recursion Method.
+Aim of this Program is to display Fibonacci Series upto the given Input Number using Recursion Method.

 The Fibonacci Numbers are the Numbers in the Following Integer Sequence: